 Depending on the land you choose for your project, construction may end up costing more.
 Areas with a high demand, strict zoning requirements, or poor soil will lead to higher construction costs.
 If the area you choose must meet certain environmental requirements or is under a moratorium, you’ll face more obstacles during the project.

-You may be limited in the type of building you can build if you purchase land in an area with strict zoning requirements.
+You may be limited in the building type if you purchase land in an area with strict zoning requirements.
 Since this can greatly impact your project, you should always double check before you purchase commercial land.

-Land parcels that require re-platting can delay commercial projects as you may need approval from several different county departments.
+Land parcels requiring re-platting can delay commercial projects as you may need approval from several county departments.
 Contaminated or weak soil will also pose an additional and potentially expensive problem.

 Commercial construction projects often have a lot more steps to work through than residential projects.
 This can lead to higher costs per square foot.